To explore and develop an algorithm for detection and prediction of Freezing of Gait episodes using smartphones and pressure sensing insoles.

 MS SELF (MS)

-A study towards the validity, sensitivity and usability of new mobile self-monitoring instruments for people with RRMS.
+The aim of this study is to assess the validity, sensitivity and ease of use of new mobile self-monitoring tools for people with Relapsing-Remitting Multiple Sclerosis.

 N= 25 MS patients, N= 79 healthy controls.